 This course presents an in-depth exposure to computer hardware and operating systems.
 Students learn the functionality of hardware and software components as well as suggested best practices in maintenance and safety issues.
 Through hands-on activities and labs, students learn how to assemble and configure a computer, install operating systems and software, and troubleshoot hardware and software problems.
 In addition, an introduction to networking is included.
-This course helps students prepare for CompTIA's A+ certification.
+This course helps students prepare for CompTlA's A+ certification.
 (39.6 Lec.
 Hrs. / 79.2 Lab Hrs.)

-Prerequisite: MAT:053 or MAT:104, and RDG:045 or minimum reading score based on college assessment.
+Prerequisite: MAT:053 or MAT:104, and RDG:045 or minimum reading score based on college assessment

-NET:105 Printer Maintenance and Repair
+NET:105 Printer Maintenance and

+Repair 3.0 cr.

-3.0 cr.
-This course will prepare the student to troubleshoot laser, inkjet, and dot matrix printer failures, repair or replace the failing units, perform any required adjustments or alignments, and verify proper printer operation.
+This course will prepare the student to trouble-shoot laser, inkjet, and dot matrix printer failures, repair or replace the failing units, perform any required adjustments or alignments, and verify proper printer operation.
 Proper preventive maintenance techniques will also be covered.
 (39.6 Lec.
 Hrs. / 39.6 Lab Hrs.)

 Prerequisite: NET:104, NET:107, and NET:114

-NET:114 Foundation of Information Technology
+NET:114 Foundation of Information Technology 3.0 cr.

 This course is designed as an introduction to the general uses, concepts, application and implementation of information technology within business and industry.
 Topics include programming logic, number systems, basic hardware design, and software concepts.
 Some hands-on experience will consist of working with hardware, operating systems, and networking.
-(39.6 Lec.
-Hrs. / 39.6 Lab Hrs.)

-NET:155 Introduction to Wireless Networks
+NET:155 Introduction to Wireless